quicwg/base-drafts/draft-ietf-quic-transport.md

 The Retire Prior To field is a requirement for the peer to retire all connection IDs with a sequence number less than the specified value.
 This includes the initial and preferred_address transport parameter connection IDs.
 The peer SHOULD immediately retire all the connection IDs.

-The sender of the NEW_CONNECTION_ID frame MAY close the connection with an error of type PROTOCOL_VIOLATION if the peer does not retire the connection IDs within 3 PTO of the packet containing the NEW_CONNECTION_ID frame being acknowledged.
+The sender of the NEW_CONNECTION_ID frame MAY remove the connection IDs after 3 PTO, even if the peer has not retired them yet.
+The 3 PTO timer starts on acknowledgement of the packet containing the NEW_CONNECTION_ID frame.
+Continued use of the retired connection IDs after this point will likely result in a stateless reset being sent.

+In order to prevent a stateless reset, sent in response to a heavily delayed packet using a retired connection ID, from closing the connection, the stateless reset token of the retired connection IDs SHOULD NOT be reused.

 The Retire Prior To field MUST be less than or equal to the Sequence Number field.
 Values greater than the Sequence Number MUST be treated as a connection